 What is Brand Journalism?

-Brand journalism is an effective, unique, exciting component of any marketing strategy that can garner a significant amount of brand affinity from key audiences to companies of any size.
-Both B2B and B2C brands can reap many benefits from brand journalism done right.
+Brand journalism is a practical, unique, exciting component of any marketing strategy that can garner significant brand affinity from key audiences to companies of any size.
+Both B2B and B2C brands can benefit from good brand journalism.
 If you are doing brand journalism correctly, one of the main results will be the benefit of thought leadership and positioning as an industry leader.

-Brand journalism involves telling a story that captures a unique aspect or offering of your brand or company.
-The goal is to position the brand in a positive light and leave audiences wanting to know more about the brand, a specific product, or a specific service offered.
+Brand journalism involves telling a story that captures your brand or company’s unique aspect or offering.
+The goal is to position the brand positively and leave audiences wanting to know more about the brand, product, or service offered.

 What Brand Journalism Isn’t